mritunjaymusale/research-grapher/README.md

 Handle api reponse errors (api has a response for errors just need to mount it to materialize)

-Replace reference and citation components with paper info tab on the right side
+Show current paper/selected node paper info on the bottom left

 ## BUG